KanbaraAkihito/badsuccessor_py/README.md

 ## ⚠️ Legal Disclaimer

 **This tool is for authorized penetration testing and security research purposes only.** Use of this tool against systems without explicit written permission is illegal and unethical.
 The authors are not responsible for any misuse or damage caused by this tool.

+## 🚨 Important Notice

+**Users are reporting mixed results with this tool.
+Use at your own risk.** The tool's effectiveness depends on specific Windows Server 2025 schema implementations which may vary between environments.

 ## 📋 Overview